 Chabacano: Otra vez ya lang yo contigo visita alli na Manila kay no hay yo sen ahora.

 English: I'll visit you another time in Manila because I don't have any money right now.

 Of course, the otra vez that we are talking about in this post should not be confused with the other meaning of otra vez which is: again.

-Other instances wherein Chabacano speakers would use the English word is when they say: next year, next month, and next week.
-The Chabacano equivalent of these phrases are: na ano que viene/ na siguiente ano, na mes que viene/ na siguiente mes, na semana que viene/ na siguiente semana (respectively).
-I'm sure that everyone who watches Chabacano news or listen to Chabacano radio is already familiar with these terms, but did you know that you can also use the phrase na + otro + ano, mes, semana to mean the same thing?
+Other instances wherein Chabacano speakers would borrow from English is when they say: next year, next month, and next week.
+The Chabacano equivalent of these phrases are na año que viene/ na siguiente año, na mes que viene/ na siguiente mes, na semana que viene/ na siguiente semana respectively.
+I'm sure that everyone who watches Chabacano news or listen to Chabacano radio is already familiar with these terms, but did you know that you can also use the phrase na + otro + año, mes, semana to mean the same thing?
 Here are some example sentences:

 English: Daisy (and company) won't be going home until next year.

 Chabacano: Na otro semana pa llega el carta.

 English: The letter will not arrive until next week.

 I actually asked other people how they say 'next time' in Chabacano and most said otra vez but one of them gave a unique answer which is otro dia.
 If you substitute otra vez with otro dia in the sentences above, you'll find that it will work for the second and third sentences.